-During the upgrade process, AKS nodes are individually cordoned from the cluster so new pods aren't scheduled on them.
+During the upgrade process, AKS nodes are individually cordoned from the cluster to prevent new pods from being scheduled on them.
 The nodes are then drained and upgraded as follows:

-- This existing node is deleted from the AKS cluster.
+- The emptied node is deleted from the AKS cluster.

-- The next node in the cluster is cordoned and drained using the same process until all nodes are successfully replaced as part of the upgrade process.
+- Steps 1-4 are repeated until all nodes are successfully replaced as part of the upgrade process.

 For more information, see Upgrade an AKS cluster.

 For connectivity and security with on-premises networks, you can deploy your AKS cluster into existing Azure virtual network subnets.
-These virtual networks may have an Azure Site-to-Site VPN or Express Route connection back to your on-premises network.
-Kubernetes ingress controllers can be defined with private, internal IP addresses so services are only accessible over this internal network connection.
+These virtual networks connect back to your on-premises network using Azure Site-to-Site VPN or Express Route.
+Define Kubernetes ingress controllers with private, internal IP addresses to limit services access to the internal network connection.

 Azure network security groups

-To filter the flow of traffic in virtual networks, Azure uses network security group rules.
-These rules define the source and destination IP ranges, ports, and protocols that are allowed or denied access to resources.
+To filter virtual network traffic flow, Azure uses network security group rules.
+These rules define the source and destination IP ranges, ports, and protocols allowed or denied access to resources.
 Default rules are created to allow TLS traffic to the Kubernetes API server.
-As you create services with load balancers, port mappings, or ingress routes, AKS automatically modifies the network security group for traffic to flow appropriately.
+You create services with load balancers, port mappings, or ingress routes.
+AKS automatically modifies the network security group for traffic flow.

-In cases where you provide your own subnet for your AKS cluster and you wish to modify the flow of traffic, do not modify the subnet-level network security group managed by AKS.
-You may create additional subnet-level network security groups to modify the flow of traffic as long as they do not interfere with traffic needed for managing the cluster, such as load balancer access, communication with the control plane, and egress.
+If you provide your own subnet for your AKS cluster (whether using Azure CNI or Kubenet), do not modify the NIC-level network security group managed by AKS.
+Instead, create more subnet-level network security groups to modify the flow of traffic.
+Make sure they don't interfere with necessary traffic managing the cluster, such as load balancer access, communication with the control plane, and egress.

 Kubernetes network policy

-The use of Secrets reduces the sensitive information that is defined in the pod or service YAML manifest.
+Using Secrets reduces the sensitive information defined in the pod or service YAML manifest.
 Instead, you request the Secret stored in Kubernetes API Server as part of your YAML manifest.
 This approach only provides the specific pod access to the Secret.
-Please note: the raw secret manifest files contains the secret data in base64 format (see the official documentation for more details).
-Therefore, this file should be treated as sensitive information, and never committed to source control.

 Kubernetes secrets are stored in etcd, a distributed key-value store.
 Etcd store is fully managed by AKS and data is encrypted at rest within the Azure platform.